gottacatchenall/ms_sampling_effort/manuscript.md

 and an increasing imperative both to measure and mitigate the effects of human activity on Earth's biodiversity [@Andys90AuthorPaper; @Jordano2016ChaEco] and to predict potential spillover of zoonotic diseases [@cite].
-Over the past decade biodiversity data has become increasingly available, both due to improved sensing technology [@Stephenson2020TecAdv] but also because of increased adoption of open and FAIR data sharing practices.
+Over the past decade biodiversity data has become increasingly available due to improved sensing technology [@Stephenson2020TecAdv] and increased adoption of open and FAIR data sharing practices.
 Modern remote-sensing has enabled data on spatial scales previously unimaginable to the ecologists of the past, and in-situ observations in the form of both camera-traps and environmental sensors have greatly improved the resolution of in-situ data.
-Yet widespread data about species interactions has remained illusive as ecological interactions detection often requires human sampling as measures of cooccurence is not necessarily indicative of interaction [@Blanchet2020CooNot].
-This induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.
+Yet widespread data about species interactions has remained illusive as detection of an interaction between two species often requires human sampling as cooccurence is not necessarily indicative of interaction [@Blanchet2020CooNot].
+This limitation induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

 These sampling constraints go on to bias species interaction data: we only